 Maximum contaminant level.
 The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs or MCLGs as is economically and technologically feasible.
-Secondary MCLs address odor, taste and appearance of drinking water.
+Primary MCL are set as close to the PHGs or MCLGs as is economically an technologically feasible.
+Secondary MCLs address odor, tas and appearance of drinking water.

 MCLG Maximum contaminant level goal.
-The level of a contaminant in drinking water below which there is no known or expected risk to health.
+The level of a contamina drinking water below which there is no known or expected to health.
 MCLGs are set by the USEPA.